 If you’ve been exposed to too much saw dust, it’s important to seek medical attention right away.
 Symptoms of exposure may not show up right away, but can develop over time.
 Your doctor can help you determine the best course of action and provide treatment if necessary.

-Read Also: Is A Circular Saw Good For Cutting Plywood?
+Read Also: What Is The Most Popular Circular Saw Size?